PiotrekZe/ECG_Segmentation/README.md

 ### Focal Loss

 Instead of treating this problem purely as a segmentation task, I also drew from object detection methods by implementing Focal Loss, as proposed by Lin et al. in 2017 ([Click for paper!](https://arxiv.org/pdf/1708.02002v2)).
-ZFocal Loss is designed to address class imbalance, making it a perfect fit for this task, where certain heartbeat types occur far more frequently than others.
+Focal Loss is designed to address class imbalance, making it a perfect fit for this task, where certain heartbeat types occur far more frequently than others.

 ### Neural Architecutre Search (NAS)